learn-co-curriculum/dsc-probability-density-function/README.md

 ## Objectives
 You will be able to:

-* Understand the use of calculating PDFs for real-valued random variables
+* Calculate the PDF from a given dataset containing real-valued random variables
-* Differentiate between probability and probability densities
+* Differentiate between probability and probability density
-* Visualize Density Estimation plots for a given dataset using Seaborn
+* Explain why it is not possible to calculate the probability for a specific point with continuous variables
-* Calculate PDFs through interpolation
+* Estimate probabilities for continuous variables by using interpolation

 ## Continuous Variables